Each day is a new opportunity to create a greater sense of self-awareness, acceptance, bliss and truth.

 Over the past 30 plus years I have practiced daily meditation.
 I have studied various philosophical approaches to meditating, including Vedic, Buddhist and Zen practices.

 I spent 5 years living in a spiritual community at the Synchronicity Foundation in Virginia, USA.
-While there I studied under the guidance and direction of Master Charles, a disciple of Paramahansa Muktananda.
+While there I studied under the guidance and direction of an ordained Vedic monk who was a disciple of Paramahansa Muktananda.
 More recently, I have been a student of Buddhist philosophy studying such teachers as Pema Chodron, Thich Nhat Hanh, Amaro Bhikkhu and Ken McLeod.

 During my meditation classes you will experience a short mindfulness discussion, some movement before sitting and a formal seated practice for 20 – 30 minutes.